radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 hard to see how you would do things like "link to an issue" under these constraints.
 This is inherent to the network model though, rather than being a specific problem of this architecture.

+We can work around some of this weirdness using seed nodes.
+If we consider seed nodes

 ## Schemas